All Episodes

 I mean, look, Joe Biden is puppet boy.

-That is why I'm calling him because he's someone who has no conviction, no principles, no message.
+That is what I'm calling him because he's someone who has no convictions, no principles, no message.

-He's reading off a piece of paper uh during this rally, zero energy.
+He's reading off a piece of paper during this rally, zero energy.

-He flips on the Height Amendment not once, not twice, but three times.
+He flips on the Hyde Amendment not once, not twice, but three times.

-Uh his prepared remarks this evening flipped once again on China.
+His prepared remarks this evening flip once again on China.

 I mean, this guy has someone pulling his strings, and it's Alyssa Milano and Hollywood and junior level staffers.

-How pathetic is that for someone who's been in Congress, uh been in Washington since nineteen seventy-six, but manages to have zero principles.
+How pathetic is that for someone who's been in Congress, been in Washington since 1976, but manages to have zero principles?

 I don't know.

-I mean, I really can't g I I I don't have any feel for how this is gonna pan out, but I know he's losing ground daily, and I know there's no enthusiasm anywhere he's been so far, Jeff Lord.
+I mean, I really can't, I don't have any feel for how this is going to pan out, but I know he's losing ground daily, and I know there's no enthusiasm anywhere he's been so far.

-Uh, you know, there's room for tens and tens of thousands of people in Philly, and not that many showed up there either, and that's his big home state, but the problem for him for him in Pennsylvania is uh they're having job fairs in prisons because they don't have enough workers in the state of Pennsylvania since Donald Trump became president.
+But the problem for him in Pennsylvania is they're having job fairs and prisons because they don't have enough workers in the state of Pennsylvania since Donald Trump became president.

 That's absolutely right.

-The the now hiring signs are up all over the place here.
+The now hiring signs are up all over the place here.

-Look, uh Joe Biden, I think, is gonna have a real problem with the left flank of his own party.
+Look, Joe Biden, I think, is going to have a real problem with the left flank of his own party.

-They they think of him as uh Hillary, you know, part two.
+They think of him as Hillary, you know, part two.

-And uh I I think they're gonna go out there and already are out there.
+And I think they're going to go out there, and already are out there.

 I mean, she thinks he's already sold out on climate change.

-Well, but by the way, and they tried to appease her and then still it didn't work with her.
+By the way, and they tried to appease her, and then still it didn't work with her.

-We're still not getting the seal of approval of the the rising star or the the leader of the Democratic Party of Washington, which is Alexandria Cassio Cortez.
+We're still not getting the seal of approval of the rising star or the leader of the Democratic Party in Washington, which is Alexandria Ocasio-Cortez.

-She's the real speaker, she's the one that sets the agenda, and you better, you know, pass whatever litmus test she has on the new Green Deal, or she's going out against you pretty hard.
+And you better pass whatever litmus test she has on the new Green Deal, or she's going out against you pretty hard.

 She went off on Hillary Clinton.

-She was a Bernie Sanders delegate, and she said literally to me that hell would freeze over before she would do it, lift a finger for Hillary Clinton.
+She was a Bernie Sanders delegate, and she said literally to me that hell would freeze over before she would lift a finger for Hillary Clinton.

 And Joe Biden is going to be one of their primary targets.

-Uh every single person that worked in the White House was encouraged to to be cooperative and talk to the committees and talk to the special counsel's office.
+Every single person that worked in the White House was encouraged to be cooperative and talk to the committees and talk to the special counsel's office.

-Even White House counsel Don McGann, which frankly is I I can't imagine why that permission was given for him to talk for 30 hours, but he but he gave it.
+Even White House counsel Don McGamm, which frankly is ⁇ I can't imagine why that permission was given for him to talk for 30 hours, but he gave it.

 The president answered questions.